 GreenGeeks, a cheaper alternative, is one of the good hosting companies of the moment.
 Their customer service is professional and efficient.
 They are constantly working to improve the security and technologies of their servers.
 With GreenGeeks, you manage your site yourself through cPanel.

-2. Install an SSL certificate
+2. Protect your WordPress site with an SSL certificate

 An SSL certificate encrypts incoming traffic to your site and prevents it from being hijacked.
 This certificate uses the HTTPS protocol, a secure version of HTTP.
 An added benefit is that search engines, especially Google, give slight preference to sites that use this protocol.